jasonhemann/21SP-CS2800/_hw/hw4.md

    interaction with the theorem prover, it is not part of your solution.

- - At least for right now, appropriately testing means writing example-based tests that cover at least all the possible scenarios according to the data definitions of the involved types.
-For example, a function taking two lists should have at least 4 tests: all combinations of each list being empty and non-empty.
+ - Appropriately testing means writing sufficient example-based and/or property-based tests to properly check all the possible scenarios according to the data definitions of the involved types.

- - Beyond that, the number of tests should reflect the difficulty of the function.
-For very simple ones, the above coverage of the data definition cases may be sufficient.
-For complex functions with numerical output, you want to test whether it produces the correct output on a reasonable number of inputs.
+ - The number of tests should reflect the difficulty of the function.
+For complex functions with numerical output, you want to test whether it behaves according to spec in different ways on a sufficient number of inputs.

- - Use good judgment.
-For what we deem unreasonably few test cases we will deduct points.
-Write a clearly sufficient variety of tests, so you aren't even close to the line.
+ - Beyond that, use good judgment and write a clearly sufficient variety of tests, so you aren't even close to the line.
+For what we deem insufficient test case coverage we will deduct points.

  - You can use any types, functions and macros listed on the [ACL2s Language